imgproxy/imgproxy/docs/generating_the_url_advanced.md

 h:%height
 ```

 Defines the height of the resulting image.
 When set to `0`, imgproxy will calculate resulting height using the defined width and source aspect ratio.
-When set to `0` and `crop` resizing type is used, imgproxy will use the full height of the source image.

 Default: `0`